Our potential stretches as far as our imaginations – but only if we are given the confidence to take it there.

 It’s only natural that children who are regarded in a warm and positive light will always succeed at a higher level than those who are judged in a limited or negative way.

-The Reggio Emilia approach is to co-construct the curriculum with the children and their families to stimulate a free and open-sourced style of learning.
+The Reggio Emilia approach in our Parramatta child care centres is to co-construct the curriculum with the children and their families to stimulate a free and open-sourced style of learning.